Parliamentary.ai

 Overview

-This bill amends the Domestic Violence, Crime and Victims Act 2004 to include causing or allowing serious physical harm to a child or vulnerable adult as a criminal offence, alongside causing or allowing their death.
-It also makes consequential amendments to other related acts and introduces changes to evidence and procedure in such cases.
+This bill amends the Domestic Violence, Crime and Victims Act 2004 to include causing or allowing serious physical harm to a child or vulnerable adult as a criminal offense.
+It also makes consequential amendments to other related Acts and adjusts legal procedures.

 Description